senaite/senaite2.com/docs/quickstart.md

 **🤓 Pro-Tip:**
-You can globally set the visibility and order of the fields by clicking on the "Manage Form Fields" link in the upper left corner of the form.
+You can globally set the visibility and order of the fields by clicking on the *Manage Form Fields* link in the upper left corner of the form.
 Simply check only the fields you need and change the order by dragging and dropping the lines in that management view.